LIRR probing ‘offensive’ rant caught on video

 The LIRR says the language is “completely inappropriate, and has no place in our society, let alone on the Long Island Rail Road.”

-The Long Island Rail Road said it is investigating an incident in which a foul-mouthed male passenger was seen on video screaming “offensive” insults at a female passenger.
+The Long Island Rail Road said its police are investigating an incident in which a foul-mouthed male passenger was seen on video screaming “offensive” insults at a female passenger.

-The seated man, his face contorted, is seen shouting over his shoulder at a woman passenger he called, “a loudmouth.”
+The seated man, his face contorted, is seen shouting over his shoulder at a passenger he called “a loudmouth.”
 The woman is not shown on the video.

 The rant took place about 10 p.m.
 April 19 on a train from Jamaica to Valley Stream.

 “This language is offensive, completely inappropriate, and has no place in our society, let alone on the Long Island Rail Road.
-We are actively investigating this report,” the LIRR said in a statement.
+The MTA police are actively investigating this report,” the LIRR said in a statement.

 Comments